2084x/ytcli-guide/README.md

 ### `~/.config/ytfzf/submenu-conf.sh`

-This is the conf file for playlist and channel pages.
+This is the config file for playlist and channel pages.

 ```
 show_thumbnails=1